eqv/pwgen/README.md

 Usecases
 ========

-*Generate a new random password and copy it to the clipboard
+*Generate a new random password and copy it to the clipboard (this requires xclip to be installed)

 ```bash
 ruby pwgen.rb